close icon

 Using EBITDA to arrive at a valuation

-Normalisations are a crucial step in the valuation process - without normalisation adjustments, financial statements may contain revenues or expenses that do not reflect normal business operations and may dissuade a prospective buyer, or materially impact valuations.
+Normalisations are a crucial step in the business valuation process - without normalisation adjustments, financial statements may contain revenues or expenses that do not reflect normal business operations and may dissuade a prospective buyer, or materially impact valuations.

 The most popular normalisation process is based on the financial management metric 'EBITDA' (Earnings Before Interest, Taxes, Depreciation, and Amortisation).
 Normalising up a company's EBITDA is common practice when selling a business.